SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/index.md

 uid: rest_api
 description: SuperOffice REST Web API exposes objects as entities that can be manipulated using the HTTP verbs GET, PUT, POST, and DELETE.
 author: Bergfrid Dias
-so.date: 11.18.2021
+so.date: 11.22.2021
-keywords: API, web services, endpoints, WebAPI, REST so.topic: concept
+keywords: API, web services, endpoints, WebAPI, REST, ODATA, SO-AppToken, SOTicket so.topic: concept
 ---